giscience-rgs/giscience-rgs.github.io/README.md

-# giscience-rgs.github.io
+# RGS-IBG GIScience Research Group

-Geographic Information Science Research Group of the Royal Geographical Society (with the Institute of British Geographers)
+New website for the Geographic Information Science Research Group of the Royal Geographical Society (with the Institute of British Geographers) coming soon.